Table of Contents

 Compliance, Costs, and Ongoing Obligations

-Your licence must be renewed annually.
-Costs depend on jurisdiction, office type, and the number of visas associated with your entity.
-There are no fixed published rates that apply universally — get a specific quote based on your configuration.
+Your licence must be renewed each year.
+Costs depend on jurisdiction, office type, and the number of visas tied to your entity.
+There are no fixed published rates that apply to everyone, so get a specific quote based on your setup.

-Agent contracts with talent or rights-holders must be structured under UAE commercial law.
-Standard international agency agreements may not translate directly — engage local legal counsel before signing or issuing representation agreements.
+Agent contracts with talent or rights-holders must follow UAE commercial law.
+Standard international agency agreements may not translate directly.
+Engage local legal counsel before you sign or issue any representation agreement.

-Sports agents operating within professional leagues or federations may require additional registration with the relevant sporting body under Dubai Sports Council oversight.
-This is separate from your trade licence and should be confirmed early in your setup process.
+Sports agents working within professional leagues or federations may need extra registration with the relevant sporting body under Dubai Sports Council oversight.
+This is separate from your trade licence.
+Confirm it early in your setup.

-On the tax side, maintain proper invoicing and VAT records if your turnover crosses the registration threshold.
-MOHRE compliance applies to all locally employed staff, including visa sponsorship obligations.
+On tax, keep proper invoicing and VAT records once your turnover crosses the threshold.
+MOHRE compliance applies to all locally employed staff, including visa sponsorship duties.

-The Invest in Dubai portal provides a consolidated overview of business cost structures and regulatory requirements across sectors.
+The Invest in Dubai portal gives a consolidated view of business costs and regulatory requirements across sectors.

 Conclusion

-Activity code 7490.13 is a commercially viable and relatively accessible licence category for talent agents, sports representatives, literary agents, and entertainment brokers operating in Dubai.
-The regulatory environment is structured but navigable, and the market fundamentals — driven by Dubai's entertainment, sports, and media ambitions — are solid and growing.
+Activity code 7490.13 is a commercially viable and fairly accessible licence for talent agents, sports representatives, literary agents, and entertainment brokers in Dubai.
+The regulatory environment is structured but manageable.
+The market fundamentals, driven by Dubai's entertainment, sports, and media ambitions, are solid and growing.

-The intermediary role that this licence covers is increasingly valued as the volume and complexity of deals in Dubai's creative and sports economy increases.
-Getting the structure right from the outset — jurisdiction, activity classification, and sector-specific approvals — saves time and avoids compliance issues later.
+The intermediary role that this licence covers is more valued as deals in Dubai's creative and sports economy grow in volume and complexity.
+Getting the structure right from the start, meaning jurisdiction, activity classification, and sector-specific approvals, saves time and avoids compliance issues later.

-Use the cost calculator below to estimate your setup costs, or speak directly with a business setup adviser to confirm the right jurisdiction and structure for your specific activity.
+Use the cost calculator below to estimate your setup costs.
+Or speak to a business setup adviser to confirm the right jurisdiction and structure for your activity.

 References